dart-lang/site-www/src/_guides/libraries/create-library-packages.md

 import 'package:utilities/utilities.dart';
 {% endprettify %}

+Use `package:` when importing a file that reaches inside, or outside, of lib.

-You can import a library using a relative path when both files are inside of lib, or when both files are outside of lib.
+Import a library using a relative path when both files are inside of lib, or when both files are outside of lib.
-However, you must use `package:` when importing a file that reaches inside, or outside, of lib.
-When in doubt, use the `package:` directive; it works in all cases.

 The following graphic shows how to import `lib/foo/a.dart` from both lib and web.